Sleuthsz/News_Bytes/Documentation/README.md

 python3 news_scraper/menu.py
 ```

-Follow user input prompts.
-The initial scrape provided will be the top headlines and the option to access those, choose
+Now it's time to follow user input prompts.
+The initial scrape provided will be the top headlines, the ways to access those articles is
+by typing the number next to the article of interest in the input field.
+If you want to choose by category next, simply
+type the category name and wait for the category headlines to populate.

-a different category or quit application.
-Navigation options are selected as follows:
+Additional navigation options are selected as follows:

 Return to prior headline screen: